sematext/docs/docs/logagent/parser.md

 ## How does the parser work?

-The parser detects log formats based on a pattern library (yaml file) and converts it to a JSON Object:
+The parser detects log formats based on a pattern library (YAML file) and converts it to a JSON Object:

 - JSON lines are detected, parsed, and scanned for "@timestamp" and "time" fields (logstash and bunyan format)
 - find matching regex in pattern library
 - tag it with the recognized type
 - extract fields using regex
 - if 'autohash' is enabled, sensitive data is replaced with its sha256 hash code (or alternative sha512 hash code by configuration)
-- parse dates and detect date format
-  (use 'ts' field for date and time combined)
+- parse dates and detect date format (use 'ts' field for date and time combined)
 - create ISO timestamp in '@timestamp' field
 - call patterns "transform" function to manipulate parsed objects
 - unmatched lines end up with timestamp and original line in the message field